 Indian Idol 11: Aditya Narayan’s SURPRISING Comment On #MeToo Accused Anu Malik’s Return

 Indian Idol makers are back with the 11th season.
 The judges of the previous season have been retained and the only change is the host.
-Aditya Narayan will be hosting the singing reality show this time.
-When asked about the Indian Idol 11 makers getting #MeToo accused Anu Malik back as judge of the show, Aditya made a surprising statement!
+Aditya Narayan will be hosting the singing reality show, this time.
+When asked about the Indian Idol 11 makers getting #MeToo accused Anu Malik back as a judge of the show, Aditya made a surprising statement!

 Aditya told IANS that Anuji is one of the most loved and respected musicians.
-He says that he owes him a lot as he sang his first ever Bollywood song for him, for the film, Akele Hum Akele Tum.
+He says that he owes him a lot as he sang his first-ever Bollywood song for him, for the film, Akele Hum Akele Tum.

 ‘You Really Don't Know Anyone Completely’